 - Property #1 and #2 - Enter the property description, the cost, and the amount elected to expense.

 - Total Cost of Section 179 Property - This line will equal the cost of Section 179 property on Lines 6b plus the cost of Section 179 Listed Property in Part V. For MFS returns, add as an adjustment the cost of Section 179 property placed in service by the spouse.

 - Carryover of Disallowed Deduction from [prior year] - Enter the amount from the prior year's Form 4562 Line 13.

-- Qualified Zone Property Limit Adjustment - If the business is a Qualified Empowerment Zone business, the maximum Section 179 expense deduction can be increased by the smaller of $35,000 or the cost of the Section 179 property placed in service within the zone.
+- Qualified Zone Property Limit Adjustment - Prior to tax year 2021, if the business is a Qualified Empowerment Zone business, the maximum Section 179 expense deduction can be increased by the smaller of $35,000 or the cost of the Section 179 property placed in service within the zone.
 Enter the adjustment amount on this line, if any.

 - Property Cost Threshold - Enter the same adjustment here as in the previous step.

 - Taxable Income Limitation - Enter here the smaller of the dollar limitation for the year (Form 4562 Line 5) or the recomputed taxable income for the business per the formula in the Form 4562 instructions.

 - Adjust Section 179 Summary Form 4562 - If you have multiple Forms 4562, they will be summarized on one form.
 Use these lines to adjust the limitations or thresholds, if needed.